Vladlan/react-calendar/README.md

 **What can be improved (Author thoughts):**
 • At least utils should be covered with tests
 • Sub reducers should be added
-• Barrel files for components folder should be provided
 • Forms can be implemented with formik
 • Add redirection when entering /calendar from a link on a new browser
+• Use hash router